MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-identity.md

 ## Create a service principal for Azure AD in the portal

-If you've deployed Azure Stack using Azure AD as the identity store, you can create service principals just like you do for Azure.
-The [create service principals](../operator/azure-stack-create-service-principals.md#manage-an-azure-ad-service-principal) article shows you how to perform the steps through the portal.
-Check to see that you have the [required Azure AD permissions](/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions) before beginning.
+If you deployed Azure Stack using Azure AD as the identity store, you can create service principals just like you do for Azure.
+[Use an app identity to access resources](../operator/azure-stack-create-service-principals.md#manage-an-azure-ad-service-principal) shows you how to perform the steps through the portal.
+Be sure you have the [required Azure AD permissions](/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions) before beginning.

 ## Create a service principal for AD FS using PowerShell

-If you have deployed Azure Stack with AD FS, you can use PowerShell to create a service principal, assign a role for access, and sign in from PowerShell using that identity.
-[Create service principal for AD FS](../operator/azure-stack-create-service-principals.md#manage-an-ad-fs-service-principal) shows you how to perform the required steps using PowerShell.
+If you deployed Azure Stack with AD FS, you can use PowerShell to create a service principal, assign a role for access, and sign in from PowerShell using that identity.
+[Use an app identity to access resources](../operator/azure-stack-create-service-principals.md#manage-an-ad-fs-service-principal) shows you how to perform the required steps using PowerShell.

 ## Using the Azure Stack API